Track your memberships, monitor performance, and optimize your IP collection

 This could happen for several reasons:

-P&L is calculated based on your cost basis:
+Performance is calculated based on your cost basis:

 Problem: The CSV export is not working or the file is empty.